Hydrogeology of Morocco & Western Sahara (Moroccan Sahara)

 For further information about transboundary aquifers, please see the Transboundary aquifers resources page

 The following references provide more information on the geology and hydrogeology of Morocco & Western Sahara (Moroccan Sahara).
-These, and others, can be accessed through the Africa Groundwater Literature Archive
+Some of these, and others, can be accessed through the Africa Groundwater Literature Archive

 Geology: key references